emamulandalib/aws-cw-tui/README.md

 ## Overview

 AWS CloudWatch TUI is a comprehensive terminal-based monitoring solution that provides real-time visualization of AWS CloudWatch metrics.
-Built with modern Rust technologies, it offers an intuitive interface for monitoring RDS instances with professional-grade charts and comprehensive metric coverage.
+Built with modern Rust technologies, it offers an intuitive service selection interface for monitoring AWS services, starting with comprehensive RDS monitoring featuring professional-grade charts and extensive metric coverage.

 ## Features